jonasbrami/trino/README.md

 This approach would preserve timezone information but would require additional complexity in both encoding and decoding logic.
 Most people may prefer performance and simplicity of the serialization/deserialization over 100% feature matching with the existing JSON serialization
 Both approaches could coexist based on user configuration.

-#### Current Limitations

-- **Interval Year to Month**: Support for `INTERVAL YEAR TO MONTH` is not yet implemented, causing the `testSelectLargeInterval` test to fail with an unsupported column type error.

 ## Development